caderek/benny/README.md

    *   - as a second argument: an object with all cases (even unfinished ones)
    * If you return a value, it will be logged,
    * replacing in-place the previous cycle output.
    *
+   * You can use this function multiple times with different handlers.
+   *
    * By default, it pretty-prints case results
    */